 Special Use Permit - Temporary Shipping Container

-On April 24, 2019, the Applicant submitted a Special Use Permit application, requesting approval to temporarily place a shipping container (9’w x 30’l x 8.5’h) at the east end of the driving range from July 1, 2019 to June 30, 2020.
-The temporary shipping container will be used as an office for custom golf club fitting and will operate during the permitted hours of the driving range (daylight hours, from dawn to dusk).
+On June 5, 2019, the Director approved a Special Use Permit application for the temporarily placement of a shipping container (9’w x 30’l x 8.5’h) to be used as a custom golf club fitting office at the east end of the driving range for a period of 1-year, from September 23, 2019 to September 23, 2020.
+The office will operate during the permitted hours of the driving range (daylight hours, from dawn to dusk).

 FINAL TRACT MAP NO. 50666

-- Approve an Amended and Restated Development Agreement between the Applicant and the City to clarify and consolidate, under one agreement, all of the previously-approved changes and conditions to the development of the Project (including the conditions of approval previously imposed on the Project by the City) and to extend the term of the Development Agreement to ensure that the Project’s public benefits are protected in the interest of the community.
+- Introduced Ordinance No. 609, approving an Amended and Restated Development Agreement between the Applicant and the City to clarify and consolidate, under one agreement, all of the previously-approved changes and conditions to the development of the Project (including the conditions of approval previously imposed on the Project by the City) and to extend the term of the Development Agreement to ensure that the Project’s public benefits are protected in the interest of the community.

-- Approve an Amended and Restated Declaration of Restrictions (also known as “Maintenance Agreement”) to clarify the maintenance responsibilities of the Applicant for all trails, open space, streets, habitat, and other public amenities on the Trump National Golf Club property and certain City-owned properties.
+- Adopted Resolution No. 2018-66, approving an Amended and Restated Declaration of Restrictions (also known as “Maintenance Agreement”) to clarify the maintenance responsibilities of the Applicant for all trails, open space, streets, habitat, and other public amenities on the Trump National Golf Club property and certain City-owned properties.

-- Approve a License Agreement to allow the Applicant to access portions of the City-owned Switchbacks and certain City-owned properties to maintain the trails, parks, open space, public facilities, and habitat as required under the Habitat Conservation Plan (HCP) for the Project and by the Maintenance Agreement.
+- Adopted Resolution No. 2018-67, approving a License Agreement to allow the Applicant to access portions of the City-owned Switchbacks and certain City-owned properties to maintain the trails, parks, open space, public facilities, and habitat as required under the Habitat Conservation Plan (HCP) for the Project and by the Maintenance Agreement.

-- Approve an amendment to the Shoreline Park License Agreement, extending the term in perpetuity to allow the Applicant to perform its habitat maintenance and management obligations under the HCP.
+- Adopted Resolution No. 2018-68, approving an amendment to the Shoreline Park License Agreement, extending the term in perpetuity to allow the Applicant to perform its habitat maintenance and management obligations under the HCP.

-- Approve and authorize the recordation of Final Vesting Tract Map No. 50666.
+- Approved and authorized, via Minute Order, the recordation of Vesting Tract Map No. 50666.